DrivEV Smart Charging Rewards

 By opting in to our rewards charging times, you’ll receive the full benefits of program incentives.

 You always have the power to override our rewards schedule if you need to charge your EV during our non-rewards time.
-Members who override the rewards schedule will not receive any incentives for kWh used to charge an EV during our preferred non-rewards time.

 • Where can I Charge?